Culinary Academy

 - How to make simple dishes look premium

-- Garnishes, texture, colour, and “yacht-style” finishing
+- Garnishes, texture, colour, and yacht-style finishing

 How the week works

-You’ll cook every day, not just observe.
+You cook every day, every meal.
+Not observe.

 - Chef-led technique sessions (fundamentals + pro methods)